osohq/oso/docs/get-started.rst

 Since we haven't yet added any rules to our server's ``Oso`` instance, all requests will currently be denied.
 We can test that out by restarting our server and making a new request.
-If we receive an ``Unauthorized!`` response, everything's working:
+If we receive a ``Not Authorized!`` response, everything's working:

 .. code-block:: console

   $ curl localhost:5050
-  Unauthorized!
+  Not Authorized!

 As a final step, let's write a couple authorization rules over HTTP requests: